ThierrySans/L01_04/README.md

 ### ProductBacklog

 This folder contains the product backlog for this project.
 Within **ProductBacklog** are folders to classify different versions of the backlog.
+These folders exist to store the html, css and image files associated with our report regarding personas and user stories, as well as Task Breakdowns for most recent User Stories.
+This website will display our team logo, personas and user stories, and task-breakdowns.
 1) **v0** :
-Contains version 0 of the product backlog.
-This folder exists to store the html, css and image files associated with our report regarding personas and user stories.
-This website will display our team logo, personas and user stories.
+Contains version 0 of the product backlog (Deliverable 2).
-The website is hosted [here](http://fideslinga.com/cscc01/productbacklog/v0/)
+The product backlog is hosted [here](http://fideslinga.com/cscc01/productbacklog/v0/)

-2) **v1** (Effective Sprint 0):
+2) **v1** (Effective Sprint 0, Deliverable 3):
 Contains version 1 of the product backlog.
-This folder exists to store the html, css and image files associated with our report regarding personas and user stories, as well as Task Breakdowns for the User Stories 1-5.
-This website will display our team logo, personas and user stories, and task-breakdowns.
-The website is hosted [here](http://fideslinga.com/cscc01/productbacklog/v1/)
+The product backlog is hosted [here](http://fideslinga.com/cscc01/productbacklog/v1/)

-3) **v2** (Effective Sprint 1 - Sprint 2):
+3) **v2** (Effective Sprint 1 - Sprint 2, Deliverable 4):
 Contains version 2 of the product backlog.
-This folder exists to store the html, css and image files associated with our report regarding personas and user stories, as well as Task Breakdowns for the User Stories 1-7.
-This website will display our team logo, personas and user stories, and task-breakdowns.
-The website is hosted [here](http://fideslinga.com/cscc01/productbacklog/v2/)
+The product backlog is hosted [here](http://fideslinga.com/cscc01/productbacklog/v2/)

-3) **v3** (Effective Sprint 3 - Sprint 4):
+3) **v3** (Effective Sprint 3 - Sprint 4, Deliverable 5):
 Contains version 3 of the product backlog.
-This folder exists to store the html, css and image files associated with our report regarding personas and user stories, as well as Task Breakdowns for the User Stories 1-7.
-This website will display our team logo, personas and user stories, and task-breakdowns.
-The website is hosted [here](http://fideslinga.com/cscc01/productbacklog/v3/)
+The product backlog is hosted [here](http://fideslinga.com/cscc01/productbacklog/v3/)

 ### SprintBacklog

 This folder contains the spring backlog for this project.
 Within **SprintBacklog** are folders to classify different sprints of the backlog.
+These folder exists to store the report for this sprint.
 1) **Sprint 0**:
-Contains Sprint 0 of the sprint backlog.
-This folder exists to store the report for this sprint.
+Contains Sprint 0 (Deliverable 3) of the sprint backlog.
-The report is hosted [here](SprintBacklog/s0/report.pdf)
+The sprint backlog is hosted [here](SprintBacklog/s0/report.pdf)

 2) **Sprint 1**:
-Contains Sprint 1 of the sprint backlog.
-This folder exists to store the report for this sprint.
+Contains Sprint 1 (Deliverable 4) of the sprint backlog.
-The report is hosted [here](SprintBacklog/s1/report.pdf)
+The sprint backlog is hosted [here](SprintBacklog/s1/report.pdf)

 3) **Sprint 2**:
-Contains Sprint 2 of the sprint backlog.
-This folder exists to store the report for this sprint.
+Contains Sprint 2 (Deliverable 4) of the sprint backlog.
-The report is hosted [here](SprintBacklog/s2/report.pdf)
+The sprint backlog is hosted [here](SprintBacklog/s2/report.pdf)

+4) **Sprint 3**:
+Contains Sprint 3 (Deliverable 5) of the sprint backlog.
+The sprint backlog is hosted [here](SprintBacklog/s3/report.pdf)

+5) **Sprint 4**:
+Contains Sprint 4 (Deliverable 5) of the sprint backlog.
+The sprint backlog is hosted [here](SprintBacklog/s4/report.pdf)

 ### ProjectWebsite